brimdata/zed/python/zqd/README.md

 # To use a different base URL, supply it as an argument.
 client = zqd.Client()

-# Begin executing a Zed query for all records, "*", in the space named
+# Begin executing a Zed query for all records in the pool named
-# "your_space".
+# "your_pool".
 This returns an iterator, not a container.
-records = client.search('your_space', '*'):
+records = client.search('from your_pool'):

 # Stream records from the server.
 for record in records: